rsuwaileh/IDRISI/baselines/README.md

 ### English Results

-The F1 results for the Type-less and Type-based English LMR models on IDRISI-R<sub>EN</sub>
+The F1 results for the Type-less and Type-based English LMR models trained and tested on IDRISI-R<sub>EN</sub> except GPNE model that doesn’t require training (unsupervised model).

   ||Random |||||||||Time-based|||||||||
   |-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|